-I'm a freelance developer from Barcelona currently working for Unit9 / London and Connection Darts, specialized in realtime, multimedia, graphics, game and UI development, currently working for Media Molecule in Guildford, UK.
+I'm a programmer from Barcelona specialized in realtime, multimedia, graphics, game and UI development, currently working for Media Molecule in Guildford, UK.

 Here you'll find some of my works!
 Not available for any more freelance works, sorry.

 Find Your Way to Oz is a Chrome experiment based on Disney’s upcoming movie “Oz The Great and Powerful.” made by Unit9, where I collaborated doing some shader and scene compositing work.

 Floralia is the first videogame by Kenshō, a little “just for fun” company created by old demoscene buddy Jorge Fuentes and me.
 It’s a puzzle game for Apple iPhone devices.
 We wanted to create an artistic and relaxing game while having fun making it.
 Guest music by Pitx.

 Made using my own custom C++/OpenGL engine and a few Obj-C lines for linking iOS specific libraries.

 Available on the AppStore

 Development and installation of various programs for the new FC Barcelona Museum, built with Exit de Disseny.